-In addition to the general entrance requirements as specified in General Academic Rule 1.5, the following requirements also apply:
+In addition to the general admission requirements stated in A-Rule 1.5, the following specific requirements apply:

-a National Senior Certificate or equivalent qualification with an average of at least 50% (level 4) for English and an APS of at least 21; as well as successful completion of a practical audition on par with Grade III (Unisa) / Grade IV (Royal Schools), and a music theory placement test on par with Grade II (Unisa) / Grade III (Royal Schools); OR e) a Diploma in Music or an equivalent qualification in which the modules for the final year were passed with an average of at least 60%
+- a) APS score of 21. - b) A National Senior Certificate or equivalent qualification with an average of at least 50% (level 4) for English and an APS of at least 21; as well as successful completion of a practical audition on par with Grade III (Unisa) / Grade IV (Royal Schools), and a music theory placement test on par with Grade II (Unisa) / Grade III (Royal Schools); OR - c) A Diploma in Music or an equivalent qualification in which the modules for the final year were passed with an average of at least 60%.